LukeShortCloud/rootpages/src/storage/file_systems.rst

 NTFS
 ~~~~

 The New Technology File System (NT File System or NTFS) is the primary file system used by Windows.
-As of Linux kernel version 5.15, it is natively supported.
-[41]
+As of Linux kernel version 5.15, it is natively supported by the new ``ntfs3`` Linux kernel driver instead of the FUSE ``ntfs-3g`` driver.
+[41] The new driver is faster and also allows NTFS file systems to be writeable on Linux.
+[43] The original ``ntfs-3g`` CLI tool (not the driver) is still used with the new ``ntfs3`` driver.

 Installation: